 MAXIMUM – 1.75

-When multiple deductions should be assessed during an individual stunt or toss (by a single group), or during a pyramid collapse,then the sum of those deductions will not be greater than 1.75
+When multiple deductions should be assessed during a stunt or toss (by a single group), or during a pyramid transition,then the sum of those deductions will not be greater than 1.75

 BOUNDARY VIOLATIONS- .25